PunKunGG/PunKunGG/README.md

 - I'm **Siwapad Phusrion**
 - You can call me **Kawpun**
 - I'm a **Computer Science student**
-- Currently working as a **Frontend Intern at Alpega Group**
+- Previously worked as a **Frontend Intern at Alpega Group**
 - I enjoy building **websites, apps, and interactive projects**
 - I'm continuously learning in **Frontend and Full-Stack Development**
 - I like turning ideas into useful products that people can actually use

 ---

-## 💼 Current Work
+## 💼 Internship Experience

-I’m currently working with **Alpega Group** as a **Frontend Intern**, where I’m gaining hands-on experience in real-world development workflows, team collaboration, and frontend implementation.
+I completed a **Frontend Internship at Alpega Group**, gaining practical experience in frontend development, team collaboration, and real-world software workflows.

-This experience is helping me grow not only as a developer, but also in understanding how software is built and maintained in a professional environment.
+The experience strengthened my technical skills and gave me a better understanding of professional software development.

 ---